-- 10.1 At the end of March 2021, the City Council has substantial long-term PWLB borrowing of £13.287m.
+- 10.1 At the end of March 2022, the City Council has substantial long-term PWLB borrowing of £12.812m.
 The loans will be paid back in equal instalments of principal over the lifetime of the loan.
-The Medium-Term Financial Plan anticipates external borrowing to support the Council's capital programme in 2021/22 and this will be further assessed during future planning of the MTFP during the course of this year.
-The focus of the authority's treasury management activities also remains very much on the investment aspect of the function. - 10.2 Investment conditions were very similar to as they were in 2019/20.
-The City Council's investment interest was significantly lower than the previous year, however the performance achieved was slightly better than bank base rate levels.
+No additional borrowing was undertaken during 2021/22, although there was an anticipation that this would be undertaken.
+Enhanced cash balances during the year negated the requirement to take any additional long-term borrowing.
+The Medium-Term Financial Plan anticipates external borrowing to support the Council's capital programme in 2022/23 and this will be further assessed during future planning of the MTFP during the course of this year.
+The focus of the authority's treasury management activities also remains very much on the investment aspect of the function. - 10.2 Investment conditions were very similar to as they were in 2020/21, although increases to bank base rates did start to occur during the latter part of the year, in part to try and mitigate increased inflationary pressures in the economy.
+The City Council's investment interest was still lower than the previous year, however the performance achieved was slightly better than bank base rate levels.
+Uncertainties around timing of repayments of S.31 grants led to cash balances being invested on a shorter-term basis to ensure the council had enough liquidity for day-to-day activities.
+These shorter dated investments then attracted lower investment returns.
 For this authority, as indeed for most others, reduction in investment income poses a very significant financial challenge.
-This has been alleviated somewhat by the decision to invest in the CCLA property fund which has performed well since initial investment. - 10.3 The outlook for interest rates in the UK remains uncertain but there is a general expectation that bank base rates will not start to rise again until 2022.
+This has been alleviated somewhat by the decision to invest in the CCLA property fund which has performed well since initial investment.

+10.3 The outlook for interest rates in the UK remains uncertain but there is a general expectation that bank base rates will rise steadily through 2022, particularly to counter any inflationary pressures on the overall economy.